 - Service charges

 We have exempted mortgage capital payments, as they’re not allowed to be used against the property income.
-Onwards from 2021, no mortgage expenses can be included in using the home as office.
+Onwards from 2021, no mortgage expenses can be included as use of home as an office.

 Fed up with calculations, contact our accountants for help!